-Should focus on clearly defined actions related to specific safety concerns described in the RMP and should not be unnecessarily diluted by including information that is not immediately relevant to the safety concern and that is adequately presented in the SmPC or package leaflet.
-Educational tools should refer the reader to the SmPC and the package leaflet.
-In addition to an introductory statement that the educational material is essential to ensure the safe and effective use and appropriately manage important selected risks, elements for inclusion in an educational tool could provide:
+Should focus on clearly defined actions related to specific safety concerns described in the RMP and should not be unnecessarily diluted by including ambiguous statements (s) or such information that is not immediately relevant to the safety concern and that is already adequately presented in the SmPC or package leaflet.
+Educational tools should refer the reader to the information of SmPC and the package leaflet.
+There is an introductory statement that the educational material is essential to ensure the safe and effective use and appropriately manage important selected risks.
+Other elements for inclusion in an educational tool could be:

-- ✓ guidance on prescribing, including patient selection, testing and monitoring; - ✓ guidance on the management of such risks (to healthcare professionals and patients or carers); and - \checkmark Guidance on how and where to report adverse reactions of special interest.
+- ✓ Guidance on prescribing, including patient selection, testing and monitoring; - ✓ Guidance on the management of such risks (to healthcare professionals and patients or carers); and - ✓ Guidance on how and where to report adverse reactions of special interest.